-Available for sessions Tuesdays & Thursdays 9-3pm
+Available: Tuesdays & Thursdays 9-3pm

 Kyla has joined us to offer a bespoke service to support our adult clients with sensory difficulties.
 This has come from a huge need we identified in supporting our neurodiverse clients with sensory processing difficulties, so common in Autism and ADHD.
 Kyla is also trained/experienced in offering Dialectical Behaviour Therapy (DBT) for individual clients and in group settings, a well as working with their families.